kdmukai/bitcoin_resources/README.md

 ### YouTube
 [Andreas Antonopoulos](https://www.youtube.com/channel/UCJWCJCWOxBYSi5DhCieLOLQ): The absolute best at providing the sweeping, broad vision for how bitcoin can change the world for the better.
 If you want the big picture, his talks are phenomenal.
+I support him on Patreon.

 But as much as I love him, I don't think he's quite right for beginners; you need a little more foundation before you can understand his inspiring extrapolations.
 Note that his Q&A vids can be super-technical.

+[Swan Signal](https://www.youtube.com/c/SwanSignal): They post their interview segments here and run a 24/7 [BitcoinTV channel](https://www.youtube.com/watch?v=Hv3NTan7_Jc) that's basically a loop of their best content plus live cut-ins as they conduct new interviews.

 ### People worth following on twitter